Partisan exchanges punctuate first congressional hearing on Bowe Bergdahl deal

 ‘We complied with the law’

-In defending the deal approved by President Barack Obama, Hagel declared that “we complied with the law, and we did what we believed was in the best interests of our country, our military and Sgt.
-Bergdahl.”
+Speaking of the Bergdahl deal approved by President Barack Obama, Hagel declared “we complied with the law, and we did what we believed was in the best interests of our country, our military, and Sergeant Bergdahl.”

 “The President has constitutional responsibilities and constitutional authorities to protect American citizens and members of our armed forces.
 That’s what he did,” Hagel said.
 “America does not leave its soldiers behind.
 We made the right decision, and we did it for the right reasons – to bring home one of our own people.”